 In Eichhorst, the hiking trail leads along the Werbellink Canal.
 The 12 m high Askanier tower from 1879 is located here.
 There is a wooden bridge nearby that leads to the other side of the bank.

 There are refreshment stops in both communities.
 In Eichhorst and Altenhof there is a fisherman who sells fish rolls and smoked fish.
 Hikers can also fortify themselves in the ice cream parlor or in restaurants serving local dishes.
 That works, for example, in the Fontane Hotel in Altenhof.
 Apropos Fontane - it is said that Theodor Fontane was sitting in Altenhof on the bank of the Werbellinsee and said: "It is a fairy tale place where we sit, because we are sitting on the bank of the Werbellin."

 If you want to return to Eichhorst after your hike, you can take the Werbellinseebus line 917 in the summer months and on public holidays.

 Anne-Katrin and Anja have been writing about travel destinations around the globe on GoOnTravel.de since 2015.
 The focus is primarily on Africa, Europe and America.
-But the reader will also find recommendations about her homeland Brandenburg and her adopted home Sylt (Anne-Katrin) and Berlin (Anja).
+But the reader will also find recommendations about their homeland Brandenburg and their adopted home Sylt (Anne-Katrin) and Berlin (Anja).
 In addition to travel tips, they have tips on (travel) photography.

 Once through the Grumsiner beech forest in the Uckermark